abhisheksharma0217/abhisheksharma0217.github.io/README.md

 ## Publish with GitHub Pages

 This package is ready for GitHub Pages.
-Hosting requires no application server, paid plan, or build service.
+Hosting requires no application server, or build service.
 Python is only needed when regenerating the page content locally.

-1. Sign in to the GitHub account that should own the portfolio.
-Create a **public** repository named `YOUR-USERNAME.github.io`, replacing `YOUR-USERNAME` with that account's exact username.
-For example, the account `octocat` uses `octocat.github.io`.
-Leave the README, license, and .gitignore initialization options off; this package supplies them.
-If that repository already exists, use it and integrate these files without overwriting unrelated work.
-2. Unzip this package.
-Upload the **contents inside** `abhishek-portfolio-github/` into the repository, preserving the folders.
-In an empty repository, use **uploading an existing file**; otherwise use **Add file → Upload files**.
-Commit the files to `main`.
-The repository should contain `docs/index.html` directly, not `abhishek-portfolio-github/docs/index.html`.
-Upload the extracted files, not the ZIP itself.
-3. Confirm that `docs/.nojekyll` is present.
-If your file picker omitted it, use **Add file → Create new file**, enter `docs/.nojekyll`, and commit an empty file.
-It tells GitHub to serve the prepared website without Jekyll processing.
-4. Open **Settings → Pages**.
-Under **Build and deployment**, choose **Deploy from a branch**, select **main** and **/docs**, then **Save**.
-If you used a differently named branch, select that branch instead.
-5. Wait for the deployment to finish.
-The **Pages** settings show the live address; the **Actions** tab shows deployment progress and any errors.
-For a user repository named as above, the address is `https://YOUR-USERNAME.github.io/`.

-After this setup, commits that change the published files in `docs/` update the website automatically.
+commits that change the published files in `docs/` update the website automatically.
 Add the live address to the repository's **About → Website** field and to your LinkedIn profile.

 Official instructions: [Create a GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) and [configure the publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).